 - A partnership is, by definition, a group of two or more individuals (and a corporate entity may also belong to a partnership).
 A member that is a partnership can exercise only one vote, so it also needs to appoint a proxy to enable it to vote (if only one partner attends it is probably safe to assume that such a person is authorised to vote, but strictly speaking a proxy should be provided).

 Accordingly, where a number of society members may be companies or partnerships (and where couples run a business which is a member they are likely to use a company or partnership structure), providing for proxy voting and attendance at meetings is important as, otherwise, they will be precluded from influencing or participating in making society decisions.

 Preventing proxy vote stacking

-To prevent potential abuse of proxy voting (especially vote stacking) the rules may expressly provide that “No financial member shall hold more than one proxy at any General Meeting.”
+To prevent potential abuse of proxy voting (especially vote stacking) the rules may expressly provide that “No financial member shall hold more than one proxy [or a small specified number of proxies] at any General Meeting.”
 Drafting proxy and quorum rules to meet the needs of a particular society’s membership requires considerable care, and the interpretation and application of such rules is often difficult.